-In Genesis 2:18-20 God says, it is not good for the man to be alone and make a helper (the women) because there was no other suitable helper for him.
-Various English translations have various phrases like “helper just right for him” and “help meet for him”.
+In Genesis 2:18-20, God says, “It is not good for the man to be alone and make a helper (the woman) because there was no other suitable helper for him.”
+Various English translations have multiple phrases like “helper just right for him” and “help meet for him”.
 The word “helper” is way more powerful than we give it credit for.
 The Hebrew word ezer (עֵזֶר) is the word translated as “helper” in Gen 2:18.
-Ezer is based on azar (עָזַר) which is the verb to help.
+Ezer is based on azar (עָזַר), which is the verb to help.

 Here are some other uses of the word “ezer” or “helper”.